florian-rieder/semantic-anchoring-memory/README.md

 The goal of this project is to give a long-term memory to a conversational LLM.
 The aim is to reproduce the architecture outlined in Landwehr et al. (2023) [[1](#references)] to use as a baseline, and to create a new memory creation pipeline based on the storage of atomic facts in the form of semantic triplets, which could allow for a memory which captures the rich relationships between concepts and entities.

-## Task list

-### General
-- [x] Chat with the user in the command line
-- [x] Chat in a web interface

-### Reproducing Landwehr et al.
-- [x] Extract facts from texts
-- [x] Store facts as memories in a persistent vector store
-- [x] Recall relevant stored facts during a conversation
-- [x] Generate responses using these facts

-### Semantic Memory
-- [x] Create a custom Memory module
-- [x] Extract triplets from conversation
-- [x] Encode triplets into RDF
-- [x] Store triplets in knowledge graph
-- [x] Recall entities based on a similarity search
-- [x] Recall triplets using Named Entity Recognition to do a graph search

 ## Installation

 ```bash